8 Eyed Spy

 US CA,Palo Alto,Stanford University

-Note: Part of their West coast tour that was sponsored by ZE records, for which Lydia had recorded the (then just released) "Queen Of Siam" album.
+Note: Part of their West coast/California tour that was sponsored by ZE records, for which Lydia had recorded the (then just released) "Queen Of Siam" album.
 Depite the fact that 8 Eyed Spy is not on ZE, they agree to pay for the tour costs nevertheless.
-Some of these dates were in support of Lene Lovich.

 xx-Feb-80